k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 #### No Crawler Filter; Override is Checked

-When the Crawler filter is empty and the *Override* checkbox is checked:
+When the *Crawler Filter* is empty and the *Override* checkbox is checked:

 * The Crawler is executed on the whole Data Platform.
 * The override rules are applied only on the specified *Schema(s)* and *Datasets(s)*.